krietsch/REPH_PESA_TESTO_HAEMA/README.md

 If you use the code or data, please cite the OSF repository linked to this github project:

 Krietsch\*, J., Goymann\*, W., Valcu, M. & Kempenaers, B. (in prep.).
-Data and code from ‘Sex differences in testosterone and haematocrit levels reflect mating system differences of two Arctic-breeding shorebird species’.
+Data and code from "Sex differences in testosterone and haematocrit levels reflect mating system differences of two Arctic-breeding shorebird species".
 Open Science Framework. https://doi.org/ADD_HERE

 and the corresponding article: